confidential-computing/governance/TAC/Meetings/2023/2023-04-20/CCC-TAC-Minutes-2023-04-20.md

     * DT Suggested: During yearly project review ask projects about upstream contributions, i.e. have you influenced an upstream in a way that potentially benefits other CCC projects.
     * LS asked if the CCC needs a common project slack channel to discuss these sorts of things
     * To improve communication, proposed cross project integration meetup or virtual event, possible at Confidential Computing Summit
-    * KT brought up the possibility of at CCS of setting up regular project maintainer meetings, Lily to follow up with the EUAC and Outreach chairs for event presence
+    * KT brought up the possibility of at CCS of setting up regular project maintainer meetings,

+      ***ACTION*** Lily to follow up with the EUAC and Outreach chairs for event presence

 **Project Website funding**